JohnsonTran/Movie-Info/README.md

+# Movie Info

-Website where users can look at information about movies.
+React website where users can view information about movies

-Technologies:
-React
-Movie API
+## Built With

+* ReactJS

+## Features

+* Information about most popular, top, and coming soon movies.

+## Authors

+* Johnson Tran